Rasbora armitagei

-Rasbora armitagei is a minnow endemic to Sri Lanka.
+Rasbora armitagei, also known as Armitage's rasbora or Armitage's striped rasbora, is a minnow endemic to Sri Lanka.
 The fish was discovered from a small tributary of Kalu Ganga at Rakwana, South-Western Wet zone, Sri Lanka.
 This species is named after naturalist David Armitage.

+Description

+Rasbora armitagei can grow to 6.2 cm standard length.

+Habitat

+Rasbora armitagei is known from shady, slow-flowing clear water streams with gravel and boulder substrata.

+Etymology

+Rasbora armitagei honours the British civil servant and hobby aquarist David Armitage in its specific name.